-Blueberries are combined with some sugar, flour, cinnamon and lemon juice then placed into ramekins.
+Blueberries are combined with some sugar, flour, cinnamon and lemon juice to create the homemade blueberry pie filling then placed into ramekins.
 Puff pastry tops the blueberries making a delicious crust.
 They have a short baking time so you could assemble them ahead and bake them while you are having dinner.
+They are a perfect dessert for entertaining.

 Top the Blueberry Pot Pie with some vanilla ice cream and you have a wonderful dessert.